 Merging

-The application access page also includes an "Options" dropdown in the top right corner of the page.
+The Manage User Access page also includes merge functionality within an "Options" dropdown in the top right corner of the page.
+A merge is designed to recognize repeat names and combine those different instances into one, complete entry.